-Just like you might find burgers, french fries, and melted cheese in American restaurants, you're likely to find arroz de pato in Portuguese restaurants.
-This recipe uses duck, sausage, olive oil, port wine, onions, cloves, carrots, and rice, and is a popular comfort food in Portugal.
+Just like you can find burgers, french fries, and melted cheese in American restaurants, you'll come across arroz de pato in Portuguese restaurants.
+This traditional dish, made with duck, sausage, olive oil, port wine, onions, cloves, carrots, and rice, is a popular comfort food in Portugal.

-Arroz de pato is a great source of protein, complex carbohydrates, vitamins, and minerals.
-The duck, in particular, is great for cardiovascular health because it's high in omega-3 fatty acids and B vitamins.
-Plus, the port wine and olive oil add their own heart-healthy benefits, too.
+Arroz de pato is not only delicious but also a great source of protein, complex carbohydrates, vitamins, and minerals.
+The duck, rich in omega-3 fatty acids and B vitamins, is particularly beneficial for cardiovascular health.
+Additionally, the inclusion of port wine and olive oil brings their own heart-healthy benefits.

 5. Bolo de Laranja

-When it comes to Portuguese desserts, there are a ton of options, from pastel de nata (Portuguese egg tarts) to caramel flan.
-But for a bit of a healthier twist on this Portuguese cuisine, try bolo de laranja.
+When it comes to Portuguese desserts, there are numerous options to satisfy your sweet tooth.
+From the famous pastel de nata (Portuguese egg tarts) to the classic caramel flan.
+However, if you're looking for a healthier twist on Portuguese cuisine, consider trying bolo de laranja.